GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/wellboreProblems/edpWellbore/Example.rst

    :width: 1000
    :figclass: align-center

-   Comparing GEOSX results with analytical solutions
+   Comparing GEOS results with analytical solutions

 For the same wellbore problem, using different constitutive models (plastic vs. elastic), obviously, distinct differences in rock deformation and distribution of resultant stresses is also observed and highlighted.